Eschatologue/CM_wiki/docs/class/monk/mercy.md

 Your Hand of Harm and Hand of Healing improve as detailed below:

-&emsp; ***Hand of Healing.*** When you use Hand of Healing on a creature, you can also end one disease or one of the following conditions affecting the creature: Blinded, Deafened, Paralyzed, Poisoned, or Stunned.
+***Hand of Healing.*** When you use Hand of Healing on a creature, you can also end one disease or one of the following conditions affecting the creature: Blinded, Deafened, Paralyzed, Poisoned, or Stunned.

-&emsp; ***Hand of Harm.*** When you use Hand of Harm on a creature, you can subject that creature to the Poisoned condition until the end of your next turn.
+***Hand of Harm.*** When you use Hand of Harm on a creature, you can subject that creature to the Poisoned condition until the end of your next turn.

 ### Level 11: Flurry of Healing and Harm